-ABS 3D printer filament is the most used home 3D printer filament after PLA.
-But what are the advantages and disadvantages of ABS filament?
+ABS filament is the most used home 3D printer filament after PLA.
+But what are the advantages and disadvantages?
 Let’s take a look.

 If you have kids or drive a bike, you already know ABS.
 It is used in LEGO bricks and bicycle helmets alike.
 Today, you find it everywhere, as it’s probably the most popular plastic for injection molding.
 Pipe systems, musical instruments, joinery panels, home appliances, keyboard caps, toys, canoes, medical devices and even flat-screen TV’s and computer monitors.